How does your garden grow?

 Interactive garden display

 Invite the children to help make a large garden display on the wall.
 Ask the children to choose their favourite items from the books and get their ideas on how they would like to recreate them for the display, for example, with paints, collage materials, felt-tipped pens and so on.
 Add green backing paper to the display wall and, over time, make the garden grow and expand with plants, trees, flowers and hedges.
 Encourage the children to make some garden creatures such as worms, butterflies, bees and birds.
 Attach them at child height, using Blu-Tack®, so that the children can play with them, move them around, hide them and so on.
-Provide a cassette or CD of bird and garden sounds to use as background music for the display.
+Provide a recording of bird and garden sounds to use as background music for the display.
 Place the music player within the children’s reach for them to operate.